 MDM and EMM systems and applications coupled with device specific technical policy can provide a robust method for device configuration management if properly implemented.
 MDM capabilities include the application of mandatory policy settings on the device, detection of unauthorized configurations or software/applications, detection of rooting/jailbreaking of the device, and many other security policy related functions.
 In many cases, the most cost effective way to achieve CJIS Security Policy compliance on mobile devices is the selection of MDM or EMM applications and infrastructure appropriate to the mobile operating systems and intended access to CJI on the mobile devices.
-MDM/EMM functions may be applicable to most of the CJIS Security Policy requirements and allow for significant compensating controls in areas where traditional methods of CJIS Security Policy specifies the minimum functions required for MDM.
+MDM/EMM functions may be applicable to most of the CJIS Security Policy requirements and allow for significant compensating controls in areas where traditional methods of CJIS Security Policy compliance are not technically feasible.
+Section 5.5.7.3.3 of the CJIS Security Policy specifies the minimum functions required for MDM.
 However, careful selection of the MDM product will potentially provide a cost effective method for additional areas of compliance in the access, auditing, incident response, authentication, media protection and system integrity sections of the CJIS Security Policy.